 Control

 The magnesium and placebo solutions were identical in volume, colour, taste, and smell, both in the steady state and during nebulization.
-Study participants, research nurses, ED staff, and the study analyst were blinded to the treatment assignment.
+Study participants, research nurses, ED staff, and the analyst were blinded to the treatment assignment.

 Outcome